rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [^]: Braun, Matthias, Hannah Schickl, and Peter Dabrock, eds.
 Between Moral Hazard and Legal Uncertainty: Ethical, Legal and Societal Challenges of Human Genome Editing.
 Springer, 2018. <br><br> Notes: <br><br> Quotes: -->

-[^hoel-contention]: I am inclined to be somewhat skeptical of this being a plausible future.
-I imagine that aggression and other emotions important to coordination and relationships could also be modified in the enhancement future Hoel outlines.
-Across many socio-economic and demographic strata, most people I've seen want their children to be kind.
-I don't think it's likely that parents wouldn't select [kindness, compassion, morality, etc...] if they were available alongside things like IQ, creativity, and competitiveness.

-[^intro-thoughts]: The extent of this introduction was guided how much I felt I needed to understand gene-editing to write this essay, and by my desire to limit the content on gene-editing relative to people's attitudes on it - bringing back up the thought "this is an essay on attitudes towards gene-editing, not gene-editing" helped with this.

-[^HGE-Book]: National Academies of Sciences, Engineering, and Medicine.
-Human genome editing: science, ethics, and governance.
-National Academies Press, 2017. <br><br> Notes: I used this book (Chapters 3 and 4, and the Appendices) to learn about gene-editing science and regulation, and most of the content in this essay's gene-editing section and glossary section come from my reading of this text.

-[^opinions]: I believe I should be thinking more about how opinions change over time, and about how people's self-reported opinions are biased.
-Here are some considerations (maybe a simple Google search would suffice): (1) how do people's views change, (2) opinion drift, (3) how attitudes change, (4) how opinions change, (5) how often do opinions change, (6) response bias, (7) measuring response bias, and (8) self-reported data issues.

 <!-- Hello, I am a recently graduated student of Neuroscience and Mathematics from [college], and I am writing a forecasting review of people's attitudes towards human gene-editing.
 Part of this review is creating forecasting questions.
 For example, on a PEW Research Center report from 2020, 56% of Indian respondents found gene-editing an appropriate use of science, so we may ask, what % of Indian respondents will find gene-editing an appropriate use of science in 2025?
 My problem here is that the PEW Research Center and other organizations involved with surveying people's takes on gene-editing are not guaranteed to consistently conduct these surveys.
 My "ask" to NHGRI is an answer to whether the NHGRI will conduct a survey on people's attitudes towards human gene-editing in the next 10 years, and whether I can talk to a genetics-researcher about this topic (I am interested in aggregating expert opinions on these forecasting questions).
 Thank you for reading all of this, and I wish you the best!